ezaspy/elrond/README.md

 <!-- ROADMAP -->
 ## Roadmap

-* volatility3 for Linux
-* Index into Elastic
+* ELK/Elastic 'module'
-* Live mode
+* Live 'module'

 <br>See the [open issues](https://github.com/ezaspy/elrond/issues) for a list of proposed features (and known issues).<br><br><br>